BacterialCommunitiesAndPopulation/Thursday19thMay/GROUP_WORK.md

 ```

 ##Run Roary

-You will run Roary in interactive mode.
-Open a Taito-shell session:
+Open a new session in Taito

 ```
-sinteractive
+screen
 ```

 Load the modules you need.